My Moves

 We are all different.
 You may relate to some, or have others that you use.

-If you’re already strong on MOJO but struggling with consistency try starting with MANAGEMENT for the basics.
-If you’re ready-to-race you might jump straight to MENTAL HEALTH or TRAINING.
+If you’re already strong on MOJO (motivated) but struggling with consistency look at MANAGEMENT for some basic T1D strategies that work for me.
+If you’re ready-to-race you might jump straight to MENTAL STRENGTH or TRAINING.

 They are all connected.
 It’s my approach to living well, not a fixed path.